Nikhil-Naikar/Nikhil-Naikar/README.md

 **`Electrical && Software Engineer == Me`**

 I am a recent graduate ready to start and build a career in the software industry 🌎.
 With a solid foundation in software development, an exceptional work ethic, and a quick learning ability, I thrive on challenging work.
 I am passionate about solving complex problems and collaborating with teams to build innovative solutions.
-Also, I am particularly fascinated by Cloud Computing and Software Architecture.
+Also, I am fascinated by Machine Learning, Cloud Computing, and Software Architecture.
 So far, I have obtained the **AWS Cloud Practitioner and AWS Solutions Architect Associate certifications**, and I plan to pursue many more.
 I am committed to continuous learning and growth and am always open to constructive criticism.

 Other than that, when I'm not coding, learning, or applying for jobs, I enjoy reading 📚, movies 🍿, video games 🎮, bouldering 🧗🏽‍♀️ and food especially sushi 🍣 (not sure if this counts as a hobby 😅).